 If you’re planning on spending any time in the world’s most liveable city, you won’t be surprised to read that it can be expensive.
 There’s nothing wrong with a weekend splurge trip but, if you’re here for any longer, you’ll want to know how to save some of your hard earned money.
 Well, you’ve come to the right place as I’ve got all the tips for getting the most out of Melbourne on a budget.
-I’m not holding out to be an expert but I’ve lived here for almost two months and have to save wherever I can!
+I’m not holding out to be an expert but I lived here for three months and had to save wherever I could!

 Free Tram Zone

 The Free Tram Zone will be your best friend by the time you leave Melbourne.
 It covers all of the Central Business District (CBD) as far west as the Docklands and as far east as Spring Street.
 Check out the map here.
 There are plenty of regular trams that criss-cross the CBD so you’ll be able to get wherever you want pretty quickly.
 Personally though I’d avoid the City Circle Tram (35) which is a bit of a mecca for tourists.
 It’s always packed and has no air-con!
 However, if you can manage just one stop you’ll be able to experience one of Melbourne’s heritage trams.